 Welcome to my website.
 Regardless of who you are (a family member, long-lost friend, or a complete stranger), I just want to say thank you for stopping by.

-I am a 23-year-old journalist with an undergrad in Broadcast Journalism from Ryerson University.
-I have previously worked with Discovery Channel, Verge: Travel with Purpose Magazine and Sympatico.ca, now theLoop.ca.
+I am a 23-year-old blogger, journalist and self-proclaimed globe-trotter with an undergrad in Journalism from Ryerson University.
+I have worked with Discovery Channel, Verge: Travel with Purpose Magazine, Time Out Singapore and Sympatico.ca, now theLoop.ca.
 I am currently a part of the prestigious Erasmus Mundus Journalism programme doing an MA in Journalism, Media and Globalization with a specialism in Business and Finance Reporting.
-I’ll admit that’s a pretentious title, but it’s an awesome degree; so, if you are considering it, apply!

-I am a proud Canadian from Toronno (sic), but my wanderlust has taken me to all of the six non-frigid continents, although I am determined to go Antarctica one day.
-I have lived in India, Ethiopia, Denmark and Australia, and travelled to an additional 24 countries (25 if you count Scotland as a separate one).
+I am a proud Canadian from Toronno (sic), but my wanderlust has taken me to all of the six non-frigid continents.
+I am, however, determined to go Antarctica one day.
+I have lived in India, Ethiopia, Denmark, Singapore, England and Australia, and travelled to an additional 26 countries (27 if you count Scotland as a separate one).
 I am a travel blogger, a hopeless documentarian and a social media addict, determined to share the highlights of my adventures with friends, family, fellow-bloggers and Googlers around the world.

-But, all play and no work also makes one dull, right?
-In my attempts to keep life even more interesting, I am always seeking out ways to make my travels meaningful.
-I have volunteered with Habitat for Humanity in Guatemala, studied Spanish in Costa Rica, and taken a travel-writing course in Prague.
+To ward off the stereotypical parachute backpacker profile, I am always seeking out ways to make my travels meaningful.
+I have volunteered with Habitat for Humanity in Guatemala, studied Spanish in Costa Rica, interned in Singapore, and taken a travel-writing course in Prague.
 Also, with sheer luck and some hard work, I have managed to get into a postgraduate program that takes me to three countries over the course of two years.

 Talking and socializing are two of my favourite things, even if it’s over the Internet.
 I am always keen on meeting and e-meeting new people, so if you have a travel tip, a suggestion, a compliment or a question, feel free to leave a comment below or e-mail me.

-I am currently working at Time Out Singapore, in love with my Canon 60D, and probably planning my next adventure.
+I am currently living and studying in London, in love with my Canon 60D, and probably planning my next adventure.